 Ronald A. King

-Ron has substantial expertise in the area of public pension law.
-He presently serves as General Counsel to the Police and Fire Retirement System of the City of Detroit.
-He has served as special counsel and lead trial counsel for the General Retirement System of the City of Detroit and the PFRS since 2006.
-In this capacity, he advised the retirement systems during a very challenging chapter of Detroit’s history.
+Ron guides his clients regarding public pension law, presently serves as General Counsel to the Police and Fire Retirement System of the City of Detroit.
+He has also served as special counsel and lead trial counsel for the General Retirement System of the City of Detroit and the PFRS since 2006.
+As General Counsel, Ron has a significant role in strategic planning, government relations, plan qualification and administration, investments, audit, actuary, regulatory compliance and litigation.
 Most recently, he played a significant and lead role on behalf of the retirement systems leading up to and following Detroit’s historic Chapter 9 bankruptcy case.
-Ron was integrally involved in all aspects of strategic planning, mediation, negotiation, and litigation involving this extraordinarily complex and sensitive matter.
-He led a team of attorneys and other diverse professionals in working through a myriad of complex legal, political, financial and practical issues which will have far-reaching consequences for Detroit and beyond.
-Ron continues to lead the PFRS and its Boards of Trustees, working closely with staff and trustees to thoroughly and clearly convey and analyze the many issues facing PFRS in the aftermath of the Chapter 9 filing and its on-going operations.
+Ron continues to lead the PFRS and its Boards of Trustees, working closely with staff and trustees to thoroughly and clearly convey and analyze the many issues facing PFRS in the implementation of the Chapter 9 Plan of Adjustment and its on-going operations.

-Ron also has extensive experience in all aspects of complex multi-party litigation involving diverse commercial matters, constitutional claims, and public pension-related disputes.
-He has personally conducted and supervised teams of internal and external attorneys in all phases of litigation in federal and state courts, and before federal, state and local administrative bodies, including regulatory and criminal investigations.
-These cases almost always involve significant risks and important outcomes.
-He has personally conducted and supervised all aspects of discovery, e-discovery, motion practice, trial, and settlement negotiations.
+Ron also advises his clients in all aspects of complex multi-party litigation involving diverse commercial matters, constitutional claims, and public pension-related disputes.
+He has conducted and supervised teams of internal and external attorneys in all phases of litigation in federal and state courts, and before federal, state and local administrative bodies, including regulatory and criminal investigations.
+He has conducted and supervised all aspects of discovery, e-discovery, motion practice, trial, and settlement negotiations.
 He is particularly proficient at simplifying and clearly conveying complex data and concepts during litigation and trial and, as importantly, in the boardroom.

-Ron has also represented a broad range of clients in all manner of environmental matters, including regulatory compliance and enforcement, and complex cost recovery litigation involving multiple parties.
-This work includes taking matters to trial and using world class technology to explain complex issues to the bench and juries.
+Ron also represents a broad range of clients in all manner of environmental matters, including regulatory compliance and enforcement, and complex cost recovery litigation involving multiple parties.
+This work includes taking matters to trial and using world-class technology to explain complex issues to the bench and juries.
 He has worked with regulators and environmental consultants on developing corrective action plans and meeting compliance obligations.
-His environmental litigation experience is extensive and varied, and includes successfully defending property owners, operators, and transporters in actions brought by regulatory agencies and third parties, under federal and state statutes as well as common law.
+His environmental litigation experience is extensive, varied, and includes successfully defending property owners, operators, and transporters in actions brought by regulatory agencies and third parties, under federal and state statutes as well as common law.
 Ron has substantial experience in all aspects of hazardous waste management.
-Ron brings his considerable expertise in environmental compliance and remediation to focus on achieving cost-effective, creative and environmentally sound solutions to client problems.
+Ron brings his considerable experience in environmental compliance and remediation to focus on achieving cost-effective, creative and environmentally sound solutions to client problems.